prassyy/Popular-Movies-II/README.md

 This is the Popular Movies Android Application project done as a part of the Android Nanodegree program by Udacity.

-Please update your registered API key from https://www.themoviedb.org where the String is initialized as "XXXXX" in Utility class.
+Please update your registered API key from https://www.themoviedb.org where the String is initialized as "XXXXX" in Utility(app/src/main/java/com/prasi/popularmovies/Utility.java) class. :)